BenjaminGohPS/F1-drivers-app/README.md

 - columns to be set up as single line text fields.
 - column labels from left to right; driverId, givenName, familyName, dateOfBirth, nationality, url

-Finally, ensure you are at the main folder of this file, using gitbash,key 'npm run dev' to try out the application on your web browser.
+Finally, ensure you are at the main folder of this file, using gitbash, key 'npm i' to install the necessary dependecies, and key in 'npm run dev' to try out the application on your web browser.
 I would recommend to use the chrome browser, as the application was created and tested on chrome.

+If you are intending to edit the codes, do note that I have used TanStack queries.
+Do visit their site to learn more.
+To get started with TanStack, you would need to install their dependencies package using 'npm i @tanstack/react-query'

 # Attributions

+For the data, credit goes to Ergast API.
+Information was obtained from here [Ergast API](https://documenter.getpostman.com/view/11586746/SztEa7bL#intro)

 For designs, I have used bootstrap for the buttons, and the overall html styling:-